HST 101. Western Civilization to 1700. (3 h)

 HST 266.
 The History of the Slave South.
 (3 h)

 Examines slavery and southern distinctiveness, from the first interactions of Europeans, Native Americans and Africans through the Civil War and Emancipation.
+Also listed as AAS 266.
 (CD)

 HST 267.
 The Making of the Modern South since the Civil War.
 (3 h)